 Yes.
 With a CTCMath membership you have access to all grades and lessons.
 There are no restrictions allowing freedom to move back and forward.
 Click here to download a complete lesson list.

-Send an email to firstname.lastname@example.org, stating your login, password and PayPal email address and we will stop further payments.
-Your payments will cease immediately and your membership will expire at the conclusion of the last paid period.
+Send an email to firstname.lastname@example.org, stating your PayPal email address and we will stop further payments.
+Your payments will cease immediately and your membership will expire after the last paid period.
 There are no cancellation fees.

 For most worksheets the answers are in multiple-choice format.
 Multiple-choice worksheets have a set of questions and possible answers.
 The answers are jumbled and there are extra, incorrect answers to avoid guessing.

 The symbols and notation used in math quickly goes beyond what can be readily typed using a keyboard.
 Radical symbols, superscript and subscript characters, pi, theta, degrees, minutes and seconds...
 Although easily written by hand, it is difficult trying to enter such answers into a program.

 The nature of some topics, especially in the higher end courses, do not lend themselves easily to multiple-choice-style answers.
 Sketching Graphs and Geometric Proofs are good examples of this.
 In these cases, once the worksheet is completed, the student views the detailed worked solutions, to their own understanding of the steps in solving the questions.
 Students use the solutions and marking to be able to grade themselves appropriately.
 By popular demand, however, we are in the process of converting many self-graded lessons into multiple-choice wherever possible, so that the student has a single, consistent approach for entering answers.
 Please note that the vast majority of lessons contain multiple-choice answers, and that the self-graded lessons are mainly found in the Algebra and Geometry course.